vsoch/noob-spark/hadoop/README.md

       hadoop fs -count /user/vsochat/DATA
            1            1            1154664 /user/vsochat/DATA

+###### Replication Factor and Block Size
+There is something called `replication factor` which gets at the number of duplicated blocks (of a file) distributed across the cluster.
+I haven't run anything yet so it's not totally intuitive what this means, but I found a command for adjusted the replication factor of a file:

+      -setrep [-R] [-w] <rep> <path> ... :
+        Set the replication level of a file.
+If <path> is a directory then the command recursively changes the replication factor of all files under the directory tree rooted at <path>.

+        -w  It requests that the command waits for the replication to complete.
+This
+            can potentially take a very long time.
+        -R  It is accepted for backwards compatibility.
+It has no effect.

+Meaning I could do something like:

+      hadoop fs –setrep –w 3 /user/vsochat/DATA/crimeandpunishment.txt

+to set the replication factor to 3.
+Note that you can set a global replication factor for an entire cluster in the hadoop config file, which I'm not sure I have access to (but haven't looked yet).
+The default is 3.

+Block size is defined as ([from](http://princetonits.com/blog/technology/how-to-configure-replication-factor-and-block-size-for-hdfs/)):

+      >> The block size setting is used by HDFS to divide files into blocks and then distribute those blocks across the cluster.
+For example, if a cluster is using a block size of 64 MB, and a 128-MB text file was put in to HDFS, HDFS would split the file into two blocks (128 MB/64 MB) and distribute the two chunks to the data nodes in the cluster.

+This also looks like it is set in the global config, but you can do on the command line as well:

+      hadoop fs -Ddfs.block.size=1048576

+I'm not entirey sure the reasons I'd want to do this, so I'm not going to mess with it for now.

 ### YARN is a resource manager
 there is something called YARN (yet another resource manager) that looks like it helps to move files and resources around for your cluster, and I believe that when we set up configuration in a python script, we specify this (more will be discussed later).
 You can also type `which yarn` to see that it also has a command line utility.
 Some other commands I think will be useful: